 Using a plugin like LinkWhisper can make it quicker and easier to insert internal links based on keywords.

-The plugin suggests (or whispers) contextual link opportunities and makes it quick and easy to implement them.
+The plugin suggests (or whispers) contextual link opportunities and makes it quick and easy to implement.

 Master internal linking and you’ll find that your rankings see a speedy and definitive improvement in rankings.